 You can use the links below to jump to the information you need:

 For information about other types of Centrelink payments related to COVID-19, including Crisis Payment, read this factsheet from our peak organisation, Economic Justice Australia: Factsheet: Covid-19 and Centrelink

 For a step-by-step guide about how to claim a Centrelink payment during coronavirus (COVID-19), read this factsheet: Factsheet: Claiming Centrelink during Covid-19

-Under the temporary COVID-19 arrangements, you may be eligible for JobSeeker Payment if you are 22 years or older, meet residence criteria, and:
+Under the temporary COVID-19 arrangements, you may be eligible for JobSeeker Payment if you are 22 years or older, meet the rules about Australian residence, and:

 - have lost employment as a permanent employee

 - have been stood down without pay as a permanent employee